 Visit and educational activities (for schools)

-Students will join a guided tour of the Legislative Council Complex (physical/virtual tour) to understand the facilities in the Complex, followed by tailored face-to-face/online education activities.
+Students will join a guided tour of the Legislative Council Complex to understand its facilities, followed by tailored educational activities.

 Target: Kindergartens, primary schools and secondary schools